 This post may contain affiliate links.
 Please read our disclosure policy.

 I don’t think I’ve ever had a more tried and true appetizer than these cranberry meatballs.
-They are always a part of my holiday spread, and definitely can hold their own alongside other favorites like Baked Brie with Jam, Sausage Rolls, Fried Ravioli and Loaded Cream Cheese Dip.
+They are always a part of my holiday spread, and definitely can hold their own alongside other festive appetizers like Baked Brie with Jam, Sausage Rolls, Fried Ravioli, and Loaded Cream Cheese Dip.

 Table of Contents